abrie/e-quots/README.md

 ## Implementation

 E-QUOTS is a web app; an electronic version of QUOTS with automatic tabulation and export features.
 It requires no proprietary software or downloads.
 It works offline.

-Completed forms may be printed or emailed, which makes them easy to integrate into a tracking system.
+Completed worksheets may be printed or emailed, making it easier to monitor and manage infection control proceedures.

 ## The App